 \section{Preliminaries}

-LangSplat~\cite{langsplat} integrate semantic into 3DGS for 3D scene understanding.
-It additionally adds latent space \(\mathbf{f}^{lang}\in \mathbb{R}^{3}\) into Gaussian attributes to represent the language field in 3D.
+LangSplat~\cite{langsplat} integrates semantics into 3DGS for 3D scene understanding.
+In addition, it adds latent space \(\mathbf{f}^{lang}\in \mathbb{R}^{3}\) to Gaussian attributes to represent the language field in 3D.
 Such a method facilitates real-time alpha blending of numerous Gaussians to render novel-view RGB images and language maps:

 where \(\mathbf{C}(v)\) and \(\mathbf{F}(v)\) represent the rendered color and feature at pixel \(v\), \(\mathcal{N}\) is the number of Gaussians that the ray passes through, \(\alpha\) is the opacity of the Gaussian, and \(\mathbf{c}_i \in \mathbb{R}^{3}\) is the view-dependent colors represented as a series of sphere harmonics coefficients in the practice of 3DGS.
 Although it can synthesize 2D feature maps from novel viewpoints, it lacks constraints to ensure that semantic features are accurately aligned with the true surfaces of objects, causing inaccurate language representation at the 3D level.